plentymarkets/plugin-elastic-export-billiger-de/meta/documents/user_guide_en.md

     		old_price
     	</td>
     	<td>
-    		The **price** of the variation in compared to the RRP.
+    		The **price** of the variation compared to the RRP.
 The higher price will be preferred.
     	</td>
     </tr>
     <tr>